practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

   ...
 ```

-By blocking inside a callback, the I/O loop has to wait 5 seconds before it's
+By blocking inside the second callback, the I/O loop has to wait 5 seconds
-able to continue calling the rest of the callbacks.
+before it's able to continue calling the rest of the callbacks.

 ### IO events